skypilot-org/skypilot/docs/source/reference/config.rst

     # SERVICE_ACCOUNT: Local ~/.kube/config is not uploaded to Kubernetes pods.
     # SkyPilot will auto-create and reuse a service account with necessary roles
     # in the user's namespace.
     #
+    # SKIP: Skip setting the remote identity.
+No credentials will be uploaded to
+    # the pods.
+Useful for avoiding overriding any existing credentials that may
+    # be automounted on the cluster.
+    #
     # <string>: The name of a service account to use for all Kubernetes pods.
     # This service account must exist in the user's namespace and have all